 “No. I think there are privacy laws protecting the student.
 Obviously if it is self harming, yes.
 But questions about sexuality and choosing different pronouns, no. I think slide 2 has a link that explains some about that.
 I appreciate you asking.”

-Another email from Camilia Wilson, a reading teacher who is helping with GSA club, informed teachers that being a “Safe Place” also required that teachers not “out students” to their parents.
+Another email from Camilia Wilson, a reading teacher who is helping with GSA club, informed teachers that being a “Safe Place” also required that teachers not to “out students” to their parents.

 Wilson wrote in an email to Ms. Thompson,